 Jessie Lau is a writer & journalist from Hong Kong, now in London.

-Hi there—I’m a freelance and multi-platform journalist telling global stories with an intersectional feminist approach.
+Hi there—I’m a freelance journalist telling global stories with an intersectional feminist approach.
 I’ve spent the past decade covering identity, politics, human rights and culture from Asia, Europe and the United States.
-My writing and reportage have appeared in The Guardian, BBC, Los Angeles Review of Books, CNN, The Economist, WIRED and many others.
-A persistent generalist with expertise on China and Asia, I’m most interested in transnational stories grappling with gender, race, and empire.
-I serve as a board member at the non-profit NüVoices and am founding editor of its magazine.
-Read a selection of my stories below + commission/pitch me here!
+My writing, reportage and films have appeared in The Guardian, BBC, Los Angeles Review of Books, CNN, The Economist, Channel 4 News, WIRED and many others.

 “Young people feel hopeless”: the Thai protesters revolting against authoritarian rule